-In this trial, researchers are looking at a new way of planning IMRT to see if it causes fewer side effects than the usual
+In this trial, researchers looked at a way of planning IMRT to see if it caused fewer side effects than the usual

-The researchers think that a scan called a PET-CT can help get better pictures of the area to be treated.
+The researchers thought that a scan called a PET-CT could help get better pictures of the area to be treated.
 This means the doctors could limit radiotherapy to the

-One of the side effects the researchers are looking at in detail, is a drop in the number of blood cells.
+One of the side effects the researchers looked at in detail, is a drop in the number of blood cells.
 Radiotherapy can affect the cells in the bone marrow that produce your blood cells.
 This is more likely if you are having treatment to the

-The aims of the trial are to find out:
+The aims of the trial were to find out: